 If you need to take out a personal loan or apply for a credit card, it’s a good idea to check your credit report.
 This will tell you what your credit score is.
 A good credit score shows you’re a responsible borrower – so you’re more likely to get approved.

 Your credit report, or credit file, is an important part in any loan or credit approval process.
 When you apply for a credit product, such as a loan, mortgage or credit card, lenders will look at your report to understand your credit history and how you manage debt.

-A credit report contains details of your financial history and typically includes:
+It contains details of your financial history including:

 - Any existing credit such as credit card accounts, overdrafts and loans